3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 title: Open Source DRTM with TrenchBoot.
 Landing Zone validation.
 abstract: When you already know what is TrenchBoot, what is DRTM and how we
           enable it on AMD processors, we can move on to practice.
-I will show you how to configure all components and verify first project's requirements.
+I will show you how to configure all components and verify first of project's requirements.
 cover: /covers/trenchboot-logo.png
 author: piotr.kleinschmidt